 The project vision is built on ethical values and trust (Responsible AI).
 These are closely intertwined with AI's impact on society, including issues with complex dynamic interactions between networked AI systems, the environment and people.
 Therefore, the basic gaps in knowledge and technology are addressed in three closely related areas in relation to the main AI issues in the project content:

 In the project, it is expected that researchers from different institutions will develop micro-projects in collaboration to work on a well-defined research problem with a common goal.
-In this scope, TÜBİTAK BİLGEM and DFKI (Deutsches Forschungszentrum für Künstliche Intelligenz) will jointly make a micro-project.
+In this scope, TÜBİTAK BİLGEM and DFKI (Deutsches Forschungszentrum für Künstliche Intelligenz) have jointly made a micro-project.

-Brain computer interfaces (BBA) are basically based on the conversion of the electrical activity of the brain into commands transmitted to external devices using the EEG signal.
+Brain computer interfaces (BBA) are basically based on the conversion of the electrical activity of the brain into commands transmitted to external devices using the electroencephalography (EEG) signal.
 Today, BBA systems find application in prosthesis and assistive device control, as well as in measuring mood and cognitive workload.
-Neural mechanism in human brain during weight lifting will be investigated within the scope of the micro project.
+Neural mechanism in human brain during weight lifting has been investigated within the scope of the micro project.

 Understanding the mechanism of the neural correlates during human physical activities is important for providing safety in industrial factory environments considering brain activity during lifting a weight.
 Moreover, different responses to the same task can be observed due to physiological and neurological differences among individuals.
-In this project, the change pattern in EEG will be investigated during lifting of a weight and the features in EEG data making difference during lifting a weight will be analyzed.
+In this project, the change pattern in EEG has been investigated during lifting of a weight and the features in EEG data making difference during lifting a weight have been analyzed.

-Classification between lifting and no lifting cases will be realized by using deep learning based machine learning methods.
-The outcomes of the project can be applied in industrial exoskeleton applications as well as physical rehabilitation of stroke patient.
+Classification between different loads of weights via EEG data has been realized by using deep learning based machine learning methods.
+The outcomes of the project can be applied in industrial exoskeleton applications as well as physical rehabilitation of stroke patient and sports applications.